 | Warranty void | ECU checksum change is detectable by dealer diagnostics | Flash back to stock before any dealer service |

-| Knock on poor fuel | Low-octane fuel causes detonation and timing retard | Use XP95 or higher — avoid 91 RON wherever possible |
+| Knock on poor fuel | Low-octane fuel causes detonation and timing retard | Use XP95 or higher, avoid 91 RON wherever possible |

 | Higher EGT | Turbo heat rises under sustained boost | Idle for 1 minute after any spirited run before switching off |

-| Clutch stress | +40 Nm torque load on the stock clutch | Avoid aggressive launches — use correct gear oil |
+| Clutch stress | +45 Nm of extra torque load on the stock clutch | Avoid aggressive launches, use correct gear oil |

-| Insurance disclosure | ECU modification is technically a declared mod | Check your policy and declare where required |
+| Insurance disclosure | An ECU modification is a declarable mod | Check your policy and declare where required |

 For a daily driver, Stage 1 remains within safe hardware limits.

-| Parameter | Stage 1 Quantum Red | Stage 2 Typical Setup |
+| Parameter | Stage 1 (Quantum Red) | Stage 2 (typical setup) |

 |---|---|---|

-| Power | 130 – 135 PS | 150 – 160 PS |
+| Power | 130–135 PS | 150–160 PS |

-| Torque | 210 – 220 Nm | 240 – 260 Nm |
+| Torque | 210–220 Nm | 240–260 Nm |

-| Hardware | Stock — no changes needed | Downpipe + Intake + Intercooler |
+| Hardware | Stock, no changes needed | Downpipe + intake + intercooler |

-| Cost | ₹22,000 – ₹28,000 | ₹70,000 – ₹1.2 L |
+| Cost | ₹22,000–₹28,000 | ₹70,000–₹1.2 L |

-| Reliability | High | Moderate — heat management needed |
+| Reliability | High | Moderate, heat management needed |

 If you’re wondering whether it’s worth moving to Stage 2, I’ve covered a complete guide to car tuning stages with power, cost, and reliability differences.